alexwkleung/Iris/README.md

 Iris is written in TypeScript and Rust.

-The app currently in early development and may not be 100% stable for daily use.
+The app is currently in early development and may not be 100% stable for daily use.

 Only macOS installers are supplied in the early development phase.
 Other platforms will be supported in the official release.